 The introduction of GST in India is a substantial shift from the current tax regime.
-It is expected that service sectors will have major impact of GST than the manufacturing or trading sector.
+It is expected that service sectors will have a major impact on GST than the manufacturing or trading sector.
 Among the services provided by Banks and NBFCs, financial services such as fund based, fee-based and insurance services will see major shifts from the current scenario.

-Owing to the nature and volume of operations provided by banks and NBFC vis a vis lease transactions, hire purchase, related to actionable claims, fund and non-fund based services etc., GST compliance will be quite difficult to implement in these sectors.
+Owing to the nature and volume of operations provided by banks and NBFC vis a vis lease transactions, hire purchase, related to actionable claims, fund, and non-fund based services etc., GST compliance will be quite difficult to implement in these sectors.

-Under Model GST Law, the framework does not provide much benefits or consideration to banks and NBFCs on understanding of the type of transactions made by them on a consistent and voluminous basis.
+Under Model GST Law, the framework does not provide much benefits or consideration to banks and NBFCs on an understanding of the type of transactions made by them on a consistent and voluminous basis.

 1. Widespread number of branches; registration a hassle

-Currently, a NBFC, Banks with pan-India operations can discharge its service tax compliances through a single `centralized’ registration.
+Currently, an NBFC, Banks with pan-India operations can discharge its service tax compliances through a single `centralized’ registration.
 However, under GST, such Banks/ NBFCs would need to obtain a separate registration for each state where they operate.

 In addition to registration, compliance burden about filing of returns has also increased substantially -in terms of the periodicity of returns, number of return formats and level of details required in these returns.